 Meta was fined because it wasn’t complying with the principles of Privacy by Design and Privacy by Default stated in the GDPR.

-On September 2nd, 2021, Ireland’s Data Protection Commission issued a 225 million euro fine against WhatsApp Ireland, in conclusion to an investigation that had started in 2018.
+On September 2nd, 2021, Ireland’s Data Protection Commission issued a 225 million euros fine against WhatsApp Ireland, in conclusion to an investigation that had started in 2018.

 WhatsApp wasn’t complying with the GDPR principle of transparency, not giving users enough information about its processing activities and the legal basis it was using.

-On December 31, 2021, the CNIL issued a 90 million euro fine to GOOGLE LLC, because it wasn’t complying with the French Data Protection Act.
+On December 31, 2021, the CNIL issued a 90 million euros fine to GOOGLE LLC, because it wasn’t complying with the French Data Protection Act.

 In particular, the CNIL found that YouTube users couldn’t reject cookies as easily as they could accept them.
 Besides the fine, Google LLC was given three months to change the look and functioning of its cookie banner.